Organ donation: retrieval upon death

 Entry in the national register of refusals

-Before any organ donation, medical teams must systematically consult the national registry for organ donation refusals.
+Before any organ removal, medical teams must systematically consult the national registry of organ donation refusals.

 Registration in the national organ donation refusal register